OpenSourceMalaria/OSM_compounds/README.txt

 http://malaria.ourexperiment.org/osm_procedures/group/Summary%20Page

-again with links to the synthetic experimental and biological data
+again, with links to the synthetic experimental and biological data

 For project info see: